Hockey World Cup 2023: Weekly Highlights, Points Table And Scorecards

 View this post on Instagram

 Like most world cups, the 2023 Hockey World Cup has also begun with the group stages.
-India is placed in Pool D, along with England, Wales and Spain.
+Malaysia is placed in Pool C, along with New Zealand, Chile and the Netherlands.

 Men’s Hockey World Cup 2023 groups